Julio Cesar Pino: 2016 FBI investigation

 Julio Pino returned to the headlines in January 2016 when information surfaced that the FBI was interviewing students and professors for possible ties between Pino and ISIS.
 Pino denied the allegations against him in an email to Inside Higher Ed, saying, "My only commitment is to serve my students as guided by the light of knowledge.
 I have no ties to any political organization, nor do I recruit for any cause."
 A university spokesperson confirmed that he is still teaching at this time.
 Kent State said in a statement that it is cooperating with an ongoing investigation, and said the FBI had assured it there was no threat to the campus.
 Pino said neither the FBI nor Homeland Security has notified him of any sort of investigation.

 2018 charges

 Pino was charged in April 2018 by federal prosecutors with one count of making false statements to law enforcement, relative to a separate 2016 investigation into his connections with a man in St. Louis who had threatened a family court judge.
-Pino plead guilty to the charges, with a plea agreement for a prison term between 10 and 16 months.
-He is scheduled to be sentenced on August 23.
+Pino plead guilty to the charges, and was sentenced to 5 months in prison followed by 5 months of house arrest and 3 years of probation.
 He stated that he had already planned to retire from the university at the conclusion of the Spring 2018 semester.